peraltajuan/DOCSIC/README.md

 Details will be published as

-A Mean-field, Orbital-by-orbital Method for Self-interaction Correction,
+DOCSIC: A Mean-field, Orbital-by-orbital Method for Self-interaction Correction,
 J. E. Peralta, V. Barone, J. I. Melo, D. R. Alcoba, L.
 Lain, A. Torre, G. E. Massaccesi, and O. B. Oña.